1.1 Installation of R, RStudio and R Packages

 1.1.1 Download and Install

-As a first step, you need to download R and RStudio, whose links are as follows.
-For both software, you need to choose the version that corresponds to your operation system.
+As the first step, you need to download R and RStudio, whose links are as follows.
+For both software, you need to choose the version that corresponds to your operating system.

 Download R: https://cloud.r-project.org/